-

 Metering of Security Maturity Levels

-Fujitsu evaluates the security maturity levels of organizations by automatically collecting and scoring infrastructure configuration values, security logs, audit data and other data.
-By visualizing the maturity level of each department at Fujitsu Headquarters and each group company on a monthly basis, we foster a culture of autonomous implementation of specific measures and corrective actions based on an understanding of the current situation and differences from targets, and thus promote self-purification effects of cyber security measures in each department.
+The Maturity Monitor digitally scores factors such as the occurrence of vulnerabilities and the speed with which vulnerabilities are remediated.
+By visualizing the maturity level of each department at Fujitsu headquarters and Group companies on a monthly basis, we foster a culture of autonomous implementation of specific solutions and corrective actions based on an understanding of current circumstances and gaps from targets, and promote self-improvement for cybersecurity practices in each department.

-Inspired by the C2M2 (*1), or Cybersecurity Capability Maturity Model, and SIM3 (*2), or Security Incident Management Maturity Model, both of which have been proven in Japan and overseas, our security maturity level evaluation indicators incorporate a unique method of scoring maturity mechanically from data taken from security measures.
-The evaluation score is capped at 100 points.
+Inspired by the C2M2*11, or Cybersecurity Capability Maturity Model, and SIM3*12, or Security Incident Management Maturity Model, both of which have been proven globally, our security maturity level evaluation indicators incorporate a unique method of scoring maturity mechanically from data taken from our security measures.
 The maturity levels are scored on six axes: governance, human security risk management, system security risk management, information asset risk management, incident detection and response capabilities, and organizational culture and mindset.
-In 2023, we will conduct 8-axis evaluation, adding external organizational collaboration and supply chain risk management.

 Visualized Graph of Security Maturity Levels (sample)

-We are implementing mainly two initiatives to unify and raise the level of security measures on a global basis.
+Fujitsu is implementing mainly two initiatives to unify and raise the level of information security measures on a global basis.

 <Fujitsu Group Standards for Information Security Measures>

 The first is the formulation of “Fujitsu Group Standards for Information Security Measures” which set the standard security measures in the group.
-Consisting of more than 200 management measures based on the global standards NIST’s CSF (*1), SP800-53 (*2) and ISO/IEC27002, it will establish rules for the application of management measures according to the importance of information systems and other factors.
-We are also preparing materials such as manuals and guidelines to support the application of such management measures.
+Consisting of 165 management measures based on the global standards NIST’s*13 CSF *14, SP800-53 *15 and ISO/IEC27002, the application of management measures according to the importance of information systems and other factors is standardized.
+Materials such as manuals and guidelines to support the application of such management measures are also available.

 <Risk Management Framework>

 The second is the development of “Risk Management Framework,” a framework for security risk management in the group.
-Based on the global standards NIST’s SP800-37 (*3), the framework will establish a set of processes to identify and manage security risks of each organization and information system in a systematic and appropriate manner.
-It will establish rules for periodic risk management in each organization and risk management in the development and operation phases of each information system.
-We will incorporate these processes into the Fujitsu Group’s various business processes to ensure that they are well understood and widely accepted.
+Based on the global standards NIST’s SP800-37*16 , the framework defines a set of processes to identify and manage security risks of each organization and information system in a systematic and appropriate manner.
+Within this set of processes, periodic risk management in each organization and risk management in the development and operation phases of each information system are being standardized.
+We incorporate these set of processes into the Fujitsu Group’s various business processes to ensure that they are well understood and widely accepted.
+In Japan, this "Risk Management Framework" has been in operation since FY2023, and we plan to expand its operation to international regions in FY2024.

-By sharing these two initiatives within the Fujitsu Group and executing a series of processes of “Risk Management Framework,” we will apply management measures based on the “Fujitsu Group Standards for Information Security Measures” to each organization and information system, while we will run a continuous improvement process.
-This will help us with our pursuit for effective implementation of security measures and realization of “security by design.”
+By sharing these two initiatives within the Fujitsu Group and executing a series of processes of “Risk Management Framework,” management measures based on the “Fujitsu Group Standards for Information Security Measures” are applied to each organization and information system, while running a continuous improvement process.
+This contribute with our pursuit for effective implementation of security measures and realization of “security by design.”

 Security Training, Development of Mindset, Human Resource Development and Maturity of Responsible Personnel